ryansb/bookmarkd/README.md

     # output notebook on stdout
     $ bookmarkd convert foo.md -

-There's also a `--join-blocks` option that will merge adjacent markdown blocks if they aren't separated by a line with a horizontal rule (`---`).
+Code blocks are converted to IPython notebook cells, and each markdown section between code blocks is made into a markdown cell in the notebook.
+To manually separate markdown into cells, separate blocks with horizontal rules (`---`).

+The `--no-join-blocks` option will force each markdown block to become its own cell in the notebook.

+---

 Let's see some Python now!

     print "Hello World"

-When you write multiple markdown blocks and separate them with a `---`

-They will be rendered as separate markdown cells, but blocks that aren't separated will just be merged nto the same cell.
+This is how blocks separated by `---` are rendered

+---

+They become separate markdown cells instead of being merged together.

 Now let's see some more Python.